Why These Lithium And Cobalt Companies May Be The Ultimate Contrarian Play

 Two Lithium and Cobalt Companies with Promising Futures

 Lithium Americas (LAC) has a lithium project in Argentina and another in Nevada.
-It has seen increased investor interest lately, and the share price has started to move higher.
+They have seen increased investor interest lately and the share price has started to move higher.
 Someone has been buying shares of LAC as if they know something the rest of the world doesn't.

-First Cobalt (OTCQX:FTSSF) ("FCC") is among the few leaders in the cobalt sector seeking to establish a North American cobalt supply chain.
-The company recently closed a $1.6 million private placement, and the share price is showing signs of bottoming.
+First Cobalt (OTCQX:FTSSF) is among the few leaders in the cobalt sector seeking to establish a North American cobalt supply chain.
+The company recently closed a $1.6 million private placement and the share price is showing signs of bottoming.

 While there are plenty of lithium and cobalt companies to choose from, we believe these two provide excellent chances for profit as the sector expands.